DevelopedByDev/autoquill_ai/DISTRIBUTION_READY.md

 1. Run `./scripts/build_and_sign.sh`
 2. Submit new ZIP for notarization
 3. Staple notarization to new build
+4. Create new DMG with notarized app
+5. Sign and notarize the DMG
-4. Update version in appcast.xml
+6. Update version in appcast.xml
-5. Upload new files to hosting
+7. Upload new files to hosting

 ## 📞 Support